grumpyf0x48/java11-minimal-quickstart/README.md

-# Java 11 Minimal Quickstart
+# Java Minimal Quickstart

-This is a Maven Archetype for starting a minimal Java 11 project.
+This is a Maven Archetype for starting a minimal Java project.

 It includes the following:

-- Configured to compile against Java 11
 - Fixes warnings that Maven generates by default
 - Add Junit dependency
-- Add default Application and test file
+- Add default Application and test files
+- java.version sets on the command line

 # Usage

-To create a new project using this archetype:
+To create a new Java project using this archetype:

 ```console
 $ mvn archetype:generate \